arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureAD/HOL.md

 The following is required to complete this hands-on lab:

 - [Visual Studio Express 2013 for Web][1] or later
-- A Windows Azure subscription
+- A Microsoft Azure subscription
 	- Sign up for a [Free Trial](http://aka.ms/watk-freetrial)
-	- If you are a Visual Studio Professional, Test Professional, Premium or Ultimate with MSDN or MSDN Platforms subscriber, activate your [MSDN benefit](http://aka.ms/watk-msdn) now to start developing and testing on Windows Azure.
+	- If you are a Visual Studio Professional, Test Professional, Premium or Ultimate with MSDN or MSDN Platforms subscriber, activate your [MSDN benefit](http://aka.ms/watk-msdn) now to start developing and testing on Microsoft Azure.
-	- [BizSpark](http://aka.ms/watk-bizspark) members automatically receive the Windows Azure benefit through their Visual Studio Ultimate with MSDN subscriptions.
+	- [BizSpark](http://aka.ms/watk-bizspark) members automatically receive the Microsoft Azure benefit through their Visual Studio Ultimate with MSDN subscriptions.
-	- Members of the [Microsoft Partner Network](http://aka.ms/watk-mpn) Cloud Essentials program receive monthly Windows Azure credits at no charge.
+	- Members of the [Microsoft Partner Network](http://aka.ms/watk-mpn) Cloud Essentials program receive monthly Microsoft Azure credits at no charge.

 [1]:http://www.microsoft.com/visualstudio/